-- (c) he must be entitled to represent natural or legal persons in trade mark matters before the central industrial property office of a Member State53 Where, in that State, the entitlement is not conditional upon the requirement of special professional qualifications, persons applying to be entered on the list who act in trade mark matters before the central industrial property office of the said State must have habitually so acted for at least five years.
+- 2. Any natural person who fulfils the following conditions may be entered on the list of professional representatives: - a. he must be a national of one of the Member States; - b. he must have his place of business or employment in the Community; - c. he must be entitled to represent natural or legal persons in trade mark matters before the central industrial property office of the Member State in which he has his place of business or employment.
+Where, in that State, the entitlement is not conditional upon the requirement of special professional qualifications, persons applying to be entered on the list who act in trade mark matters before the central industrial property office of the said State must have habitually so acted for at least five years.
 However, persons whose professional qualification to represent natural or legal persons in trade mark matters before the central industrial property office of one of the Member States is officially recognized in accordance with the regulations laid down by such State shall not be subject to the condition of having exercised the profession. - 3.
 Entry shall be effected upon request, accompanied by a certificate furnished by the central industrial property office of the Member State concerned, which must indicate that the conditions laid down in paragraph 2 are fulfilled. - 4.
-The President of the Office may grant exemption from: - (a) the requirement of paragraph 2 (c), second sentence, if the applicant furnishes proof that he has acquired the requisite qualification in another way; - (b) the requirement of paragraph 2 (a) in special circumstances. - 5.
+The President of the Office may grant exemption from: - a. the requirement of paragraph 2 (c), second sentence, if the applicant furnishes proof that he has acquired the requisite qualification in another way; - b. the requirement of paragraph 2 (a) in special circumstances. - 5.
 The conditions under which a person may be removed from the list of professional representatives shall be laid down in the Implementing Regulation.